Veterinary Medical College Application Service (VMCAS) Application

 When should I submit the Dean's Certification?

 It is recommended it be submitted during the application process.
-It is ultimately required of all admitted and alternates, by March 15, 2014.
-However, if it is submitted during the application process, then there is one less piece of paperwork to complete if admitted or an alternate.
+It is ultimately required of all admitted and alternates, by March 15, 2016 for the Class of 2020 and March 15, 2017 for the Class of 2021.
+However, if it is submitted during the application process, there is one less piece of paperwork to complete if admitted or an alternate.

 |There is a section on the Cornell Supplemental Application to tell us which documents you would like to use from a previous application|